tradle/mycloud/project/docs/questions.md

 how to prevent race condition on writes while ensuring increasing timestamp ?
   - by only accepting one message at a time

+## Performance

+make dynamodb updates more efficient, e.g. updates that modify a nested property (like bot-keep-fresh does)

 ## Blockchain